psgpyc/Simulated-Restaurant-Booking-System-with-Real-Time-ETL-Pipeline-Using-Django-Webhooks-Airflow-Po/README.md

 ## Project Overview

-This project automates the management of restaurant bookings through a robust ETL pipeline orchestrated by Apache Airflow.
-It simulates data flows from multiple restaurant booking services using custom-built APIs that closely resemble real-world endpoints.
+Restaurant today relies on several booking platforms such as The Fork, Quandoo, Open Table, and Design My Nights.
+When a reservation is made through any of these channels, restaurants receive an immediate email notification, and each platform offers a dedicated web interface where current, past, and future bookings can be viewed.
+This system allows for real-time updates on guest reservations and historical data, which can be essential for managing capacity and planning operations. \

+While these platforms are primarily booking tools—not full management systems—restaurants are left with two options: either manage reservations individually in each web interface or migrate the data into a centralized management system for operational efficiency. \
+Now, a significant challenge emerges: migrating all bookings into a single table/restaurant management system. \

+While these booking platforms do offer APIs that can theoretically integrate with popular restaurant management systems.
+But, it comes with a cost.
+These platform already charge a flat fee for each of the bookings made via their service.
+If you want to use their API for automating the process of migrating the data, you must pay for premium subscription.
+These subscriptions can come with steep costs and long term commitment(Contracts)—making it particularly challenging for small and medium-sized enterprises to afford and manage.
+Remember, you are not just paying or one! \

+Therefore, many restaurants opt for the cheapest option: pay the flat fee and manually migrate the incoming reservation data into their internal management system.

+It is not efficient, but it works if you just want to manage reservations.
+However, human error can introduce potential inaccuracies, making it cumbersome to effectively conduct analytics and support informed decision-making.

+This lack of a automated, centralised system severely hampers efficient operational management, analytics capabilities, and strategic decision-making. \

+This project implements an ETL pipeline orchestrated by Apache Airflow, designed to automate the process without human intervention.
+The pipeline seamlessly integrates reservation data from multiple platforms into a single, centralised warehouse.  </br>

-For example, the system includes simulated APIs representing data structures and responses from popular platforms such as TheFork, Quandoo, OpenTable, and SevenRooms.
+Since,these platform do not provide API endpoints unsless you are their customers, I have custom-built API endpoints that closely their endpoints & webhooks, providing realistic representations of data structures and responses from popular reservation platforms such as TheFork, Quandoo, OpenTable, and SevenRooms.

-The system extracts reservation data from **API endpoints**, standardizes it, and stores it in a **PostgreSQL** database for centralized tracking.
-A **Tableau Dashboard** provides insights into booking trends, occupancy rates, and platform performance.
+flowchart TD
+    A[Customer makes a reservation on Booking Platform] --> B(Webhook triggered) B["Webhook sends POST request to Apache Airflow REST API endpoint"] --> C["Apache Airflow initiates pipeline"] C --> D["Extract reservation data"]
+    D --> E["Transform, clean, and standardise data"] E --> F["Load clean data into Centralised Data Warehouse"] F --> G["Interactive Tableau dashboard provides updates in real-time"]

+Additionally, the project features an interactive Tableau dashboard providing real-time analytics, offering clear insights into booking trends, reservation patterns, and platform performance metrics to support informed business decisions.

-Additionally, this project includes **FindTables**, a **Django-based restaurant booking system** that simulates real-world table reservations.
+Additionally, this project includes **FindTables**, a basic **Django-based restaurant booking system** that simulates real-world table reservations.
 Users can make and manage reservations through API endpoints and a **frontend**.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/98eb1307-1f0a-4461-9231-c99e174b46ae" alt="Project Image">